Behold the Princeton Essay Supplements 2021-22, a new look after many years of stogy prompts.

-Princeton has an array of essays you need to write.
-Under each prompt, I’ve tried to simplify and focus in ways that I hope will making tackling these more manageable.
+Under each prompt, I’ve tried to simplify and focus in ways that I hope will make tackling these more manageable.

 For A.B. (ie B.A.)
 Degree Applicants or Those Who are Undecided: